jaredpalmer/mutik/README.md

   });
 }

-// You don't need to pass it down as props either,
+// You don't need to pass the store down as a prop either function Buttons() {
-// although you can if you need to. function Buttons() {
   return (
     <React.Fragment>